nghiant2710/docs/apalis-imx6-debian/README-short.txt

-The bare bones OS image for Apalis iMX6q.
+The bare bones OS image for Apslis iMX6q.